-Once downloading is complete, open the file location.
+Once the downloading process is complete, open the file location.
 You will see an icon like below.

-Further, press “Next” button for scanning your system for the adware that designed to show misleading “VIRUS ALERT FROM MICROSOFT” pop-up within your web-browser.
+Further, click “Next” button to scan for adware that causes multiple “VIRUS ALERT FROM MICROSOFT” pop ups.
 A system scan can take anywhere from 5 to 30 minutes, depending on your computer.
-After the scanning is finished, the results are displayed in the scan report as shown in the figure below.
+When the system scan is complete, Hitman Pro will open a list of all items found by the scan as shown on the screen below.

-Review the report and then click “Next” button.
-It will show a dialog box, click the “Activate free license” button.
+Review the scan results and then click “Next” button.
+It will display a prompt, click the “Activate free license” button.

-How to remove “VIRUS ALERT FROM MICROSOFT” with Malwarebytes
+How to automatically remove “VIRUS ALERT FROM MICROSOFT” with MalwareBytes Anti-Malware

 Category: Security tools

-How to stop “VIRUS ALERT FROM MICROSOFT” fake alerts
+How to block “VIRUS ALERT FROM MICROSOFT” scam